 About my research:

-My main research right now concerns honor, which I argue is essential to a mature pluralist deontological moral theory.
-Some papers in which honor ethics is articulated, defended, and applied can be found below.
+My main research right now concerns honor---especially agonistic honorableness---which I argue is essential to a mature pluralist deontological moral and political theory.
+Here's a freshman-level introduction to honor ethics I hope some find helpful.

-Both streams of research combine in my work in progress, in which I 1) outline the differences between the honor ethos and authoritarianism, 2) demonstrate that honor-typical behavior is to be found in non-humans, and 3) speculate that honor instincts in humans have their origin in male-male competitive play.
+I am also developing an evolutionary psychological account of agonism, in which I 1) outline the differences between the agonistic honor ethos and authoritarianism, 2) demonstrate that honor-typical behavior is to be found in non-humans, and 3) speculate that honor instincts in humans have their origin in male intrasexual competition.

 Courses regularly taught: